 - Heroin may be called smack, ska, H, horse, and black tar.

 Teens sometimes inhale chemical fumes from paint, gas, cleaning liquids, or glue to get high.
 In one recent study, about 2% of high school seniors admitted to abusing inhalants in the previous year.
 The rate of inhalant use tends to be much higher in preteens and younger teens, though.
 That difference is thought to be due to the higher accessibility to inhalants compared to other drugs for younger teens.
 More than 12% of 8th graders in the last year admitted to use of inhalants.

 Many teens incorrectly assume sniffing inhalants isn't dangerous.
 Using inhalants can cause serious, irreversible brain damage, and even death.
 Long-term use of inhalants can break down myelin, the tissue that protects nerve cells.
 This can lead to tremors and muscle spasms similar to those seen in multiple sclerosis.

 Street names for inhalants include whippets, snappers, laughing gas, rush, and bold.

 Teen Drug Abuse: Symptoms and Signs

-Certain warning signs may help parents, teachers, family, and friends determine a teen has a substance abuse problem.
+Certain warning signs may help parents, teachers, family, and friends determine if a teen has a substance abuse problem.
 Changes in personality and sleep habits may offer clues.
 Trouble at school, significant change in groups of friends, and failing grades may be other signs.
 A teen who is argumentative, often lies, is withdrawn, or breaks the law or rules at home or school may have a problem.
 Red, bloodshot eyes, fatigue, depression, poor health, lack of interest, and changes in grooming, dressing, or appearance may all point to drug use.

 Teen Drug Abuse Treatment